 Leave to rest for 24 hours before use.

-Uncooked marzipan is faster and easier to make but tends to be less manageable than the cooked variety because the texture is more crumbly so must be rolled out carefully when used.
+Uncooked marzipan is faster and easier to make but tends to be less manageable than the cooked variety because the texture is more crumbly, so it must be rolled out carefully when used.